Will new glasses help people with cataracts see better?

 Most people say that there is no pain during or after cataract surgery.
 They may experience a scratchy sensation (like an eyelash in the eye) and mild soreness for about 24 hours after surgery.
 If necessary, they take aspirin, Advil (ibuprofen), or Tylenol (acetaminophen).
 Stronger pain medicine is rarely needed.

 How is the cataract removed?

-The cataract is removed through a small opening (about 3mm) in the front of the eye near the cornea.
+The cataract is removed through a small opening (about 3mm) in the cornea.
 This allows the surgeon to dissolve the lens of the eye and remove it in tiny pieces.
-Your selected lens implant made of acrylic is folded on to itself, then inserted into the eye and unfolded in the proper position.
+Your selected lens implant made of acrylic is folded onto itself, then inserted into the eye and unfolded in the proper position.
 In this position, the new lens will remain permanently.

 After the surgery will my cataract come back?

 After cataract surgery, it is impossible for a cataract to come back because the lens of the eye, where the cataract grows, has been removed.
 The new lens implant will last a lifetime and will never need replacement.
 It is possible, however, for a cloudy film to grow on the lens capsule membrane that is located behind the lens implant.
 This occurs in about 40% of cataract surgery patients but, usually many months or years after surgery.
-Treatment of this film, sometimes called a “secondary cataract”, is done with a laser in a simple office type procedure (YAG) that involves no postoperative restrictions or downtime for most people.
+Treatment of this film is done with a laser in a simple procedure (YAG) that involves no postoperative restrictions or downtime period for most people.

 What restrictions will I have after cataract surgery?

-For the first four hours after surgery, aclear plastic shield is placed on the healing eye and the effects of anesthesia will be wearing off.
-During this time we recommend restful activity.
+For the first four hours after surgery, a clear plastic shield is placed on the healing eye and the effects of anesthesia will be wearing off.
+During this time we recommend resting.
 Eating, watching television, reading, and walking around the house are allowed.

 For the first few days after surgery, heavy lifting (more than 20 pounds) is not allowed, and we recommend avoiding eye makeup for one week.